-We are so sad to be missing out on Lookfest this year, so we have decided to bring the #LookFamily together for a virtual shindig instead.
+We were so sad to miss out on Lookfest this year, we decided to bring the #LookFamily together for a virtual shindig instead!

 At LookFest 2019, our unique summer family festival, we held an open mic concert in a marquee in the sunshine.
 Look members young and old joined in to celebrate the varied and wonderful talents of our community.
 A fantastic night was had by all.

-We have decided to recreate this fabulous evening of entertainment and celebration online, on the 2nd of August, from 4-6pm.
+To soothe our souls and lift our spirits, we recreated this fabulous evening of entertainment and celebration online, on the 2nd of August, 2020.

 Raising vital funds for Look UK